galazat/galazat/README.md

 ## Hi there :wave:

-I'm Beginner Go Developer. :mount_fuji:
+I'm Beginner Python/Go Developer. :mount_fuji:

 Have work experience as a security engineer.